 - Investor age

 - Objectives of investment

 These factors are assessed beforehand, so the investors in Indian mutual funds are armed well before they decide to embark on the mutual fund arena.
 The risk tolerance levels are vital for choosing the funds.

 Investors should choose funds based on the long term ad short term goals they possess.
 An equity fund, for instance, is better, if you are saving for your daughter’s marriage.
 On the other hand, if the goal is a short term like owning a home in two years, equity is not an apt choice.

 If you are involved in investing related to market tools other than mutual funds, like PPF, fixed deposit or direct equities, you then need to decide on the amount of money you want to invest in the mutual fund.
 Though equities are looked upon with suspicion by many investors, it is a beneficial investment in the long term.

 Though mutual funds have expert advisors to guide you on the right choice, having solid knowledge on the process will be a great advantage.
 This can be gained via reading the fact sheets, newsletters, daily net asset values from the mutual fund websites and the fund managers, and reading the sales, redemption prices, and report analysis from the newspapers.

 The time horizon is an important element to consider in mutual fund investments.
 Investments related to fixed income should be based on the interest rates present, while the equity funds give best returns when allowed to grow in the long term.

 Assessing the Risks

-The fund house reputation, track record of fund manager, fund performance at different market cycles, and the expense ratio involved are important criteria that should be noted.
-By constantly reviewing the portfolio after the set up, an investor can get better results without wandering in darkness.
+The fund house reputation, a track record of fund manager, fund performance at different market cycles, and the expense ratio involved are important criteria that should be noted.
+By constantly reviewing the portfolio after the setup, an investor can get better results without wandering in darkness.